 It is common to choose a cemetery where other family members are buried or interred.
 You may want to pre-purchase adjoining grave or mausoleum spaces.
 This happens most often upon the death of a spouse and the surviving spouse purchases 2 adjoining spaces – one for now and one for later.
 You may also have a family history with a particular funeral home and have decided that they should handle your funeral.
 Whatever your reasons, if you have confidence in your choices of funeral providers then you may want to enter into a contract with them in advance.

-- Guaranteed prices — many providers will guarantee to deliver services and merchandise at today’s prices if you enter into a preneed funeral or burial agreement and prefund your funeral.
+Many providers will guarantee to deliver services and merchandise at today’s prices if you enter into a preneed funeral or burial agreement and pay for it in advance.